 - Mental (psychiatric) problems, including: new or worse behavior and thought problems; new or worse bipolar illness; new psychotic symptoms (such as hearing voices, or seeing or believing things that are not real) or new manic symptoms.
 Tell your HCP about any mental problems you have or about a family history of suicide, bipolar illness, or depression.
 Call your HCP right away if you have any new or worsening mental symptoms or problems during treatment with Vyvanse, especially hearing voices, seeing or believing things that are not real, or new manic symptoms.

 - Circulation problems in fingers and toes (Peripheral vasculopathy, including Raynaud’s phenomenon).
-Tell your HCP if you or your child’s fingers or toes feel numb, cool, painful, change color from pale, to blue, to red, or if they are sensitive to temperature.
-Call your HCP right away if you or your child have any signs of unexplained wounds appearing on fingers or toes during treatment with Vyvanse.
+Tell your HCP if your fingers or toes feel numb, cool, painful, change color from pale, to blue, to red, or if they are sensitive to temperature.
+Call your HCP right away if you have any signs of unexplained wounds appearing on fingers or toes during treatment with Vyvanse.

 - Serotonin Syndrome.
 A potentially life-threatening problem called serotonin syndrome may happen when Vyvanse is taken with certain other medicines.
 Stop taking Vyvanse and call your HCP or go to the nearest hospital ER right away if you develop any of the following signs and symptoms of serotonin syndrome: agitation, flushing, coma, loss of coordination, dizziness, seeing or hearing things that are not real (hallucination), high body temperature (hyperthermia), fast heartbeat, seizures, sweating, confusion, tremors, stiff muscles, or muscle twitching, changes in blood pressure, nausea, vomiting, diarrhea.